BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

 \subsection{Wavelet-enhanced Frequency-aware Module}

-Inspired by wavelet theory \citep{Finder2024,Yan2025CVPR}, we propose this WFM to address the challenges of crack detection in moving belts.
-In wavelet domain, feature map will be decomposed to different frequency sub-bands.
-The high-frequency sub-bands could capture the intensity changes caused by the crack edges, while the low-frequency sub-band could represent the smooth background information \citep{Lu2023ICCV}.
-Generally, frequency-domain analysis could help to suppress the conveyor belt noise from texture or stains while highlighting genuine crack features.
+Accurately modeling frequency-domain characteristics of cracks under dynamic and noisy backgrounds is essential for robust detection.
+To this end, we propose the WFM, inspired by wavelet theory \citep{Yan2025CVPR}.
+Traditional convolutional layers operate in the spatial domain, which limits their ability to distinguish high-frequency crack edges from low-frequency background textures.
+In contrast, wavelet transform decomposes features into multiple frequency subbands, allowing fine-grained separation and enhancement of texture and edge information critical for belt crack detection \citep{Lu2023ICCV}.

-As shown in Fig. \ref{fig:arch}, the WFM processes each feature in $\boldsymbol{F^T}$ through multi-level decomposition.
-In detail, the cascade wavelet decomposition is obtained by recursively decomposing the low-frequency components, and each level of the decomposition is shown in Eq. (\ref{WT-cas}).
+As illustrated in Fig. \ref{fig:WFM}, the WFM processes each feature map in $\boldsymbol{F^T}$ through multi-level wavelet decomposition.
+Specifically, the decomposition is performed hierarchically by recursively applying the \textit{Wavelet Transform} (WT) to the low-frequency component at each level $j$, as defined in Eq. (\ref{WT-cas}):